Human sacrifice in Aztec culture: Huitzilopochtli

 Techcatl — Mesoamerican sacrifice altar.
 Mexica room of the National Museum of Anthropology (Mexico City).

-Huitzilopochtli was the tribal deity of the Mexica and, as such, he represented the character of the Mexican people and was often identified with the sun at the zenith, and with warfare, who burned down towns and carried a fire-breathing serpent, Xiuhcoatl.
+Huitzilopochtli was the tribal deity of the Mexica and as such, he represented the character of the Mexica people and was often identified with the sun at the zenith, and with warfare, who burned down towns and carried a fire-breathing serpent, Xiuhcoatl.
 He was considered the primary god of the south and a manifestation of the sun, and a counterpart of the black Tezcatlipoca, the primary god of the north, "a domain associated with Mictlan, the underworld of the dead".

 Huitzilopochtli was worshipped at the Templo Mayor, which was the primary religious structure of the Aztec capital of Tenochtitlan.
 The Templo Mayor consisted of twin pyramids, one for Huitzilopochtli and one for the rain god Tlaloc (discussed below).

 When the Aztecs sacrificed people to Huitzilopochtli (the god with warlike aspects) the victim would be placed on a sacrificial stone.
 The priest would then cut through the abdomen with an obsidian or flint blade.
 The heart would be torn out still beating and held towards the sky in honor to the Sun-God.
 The body would then be pushed down the pyramid where the Coyolxauhqui stone could be found.
 The Coyolxauhqui Stone recreates the story of Coyolxauhqui, Huitzilopochtli's sister who was dismembered at the base of a mountain, just as the sacrificial victims were.
 The body would be carried away and either cremated or given to the warrior responsible for the capture of the victim.
 He would either cut the body in pieces and send them to important people as an offering, or use the pieces for ritual cannibalism.
 The warrior would thus ascend one step in the hierarchy of the Aztec social classes, a system that rewarded successful warriors.

 During the festival of Panquetzaliztli, of which Huitzilopochtli was the patron, sacrificial victims were adorned in the manner of Huitzilopochtli's costume and blue body paint, before their hearts would be sacrificially removed.
 Representations of Huitzilopochtli called teixiptla were also worshipped, the most significant being the one at the Templo Mayor which was made of dough mixed with sacrificial blood.